-- 26. The Commissioner will firstly consider if the Work comes within the meaning of an autobiography and secondly, a biography or sufficient biographical elements to come within the paragraph 7 guidelines. - 27.
+- 26. The Commissioner for completeness has also considered if the Work constitutes an autobiography within the meaning of the said guidelines and if that is so determined that it incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on the person or by changing the generally accepted understanding of the person. - 27.
 The Tax Appeals Commission already considered the meaning of 'autobiography' in Determination 20TACD2017 citing the Supreme Court dicta in Inspector of Taxes v Kiernan [1981] 1 I.R.117, applied by Donnelly J. in Coleman v Revenue Commissioners [2014] IEHC 662.
-The Supreme Court dicta provides as follows:-
+The Supreme Court provides as follows:-